 I first heard Lake Street Dive in a hot tub.
-Summer of 2015 in Fairlee, VT.
-My dear friend Will threw Bad Self Portraits on a portable speaker.
-Like hearing any great album for the first time, it felt like the cutest counselor at summer camp had a crush on you.
+It was in the heart of summer of 2015 in Fairlee, VT.
+My dear friend Will threw Bad Self Portraits on a portable speaker while we were soaking.
+Like hearing any great album for the first time, it felt like the cutest co-counselor at summer camp had a crush on you.
 It was the best.

 There’s some cool odd meter stuff in the intro.
 Not sure if they’re counting in 5 or it’s just how they felt it?
 But it’s a coy, “yes, we all went to New England Conservatory” wink-wink.
-The 8th note piano in the chorus is everything.
-And the percussion that sounds like The Holy Grail‘s horse hooves provides a nice tie-in with the animal theme in the lyrics.
+The 8th note piano line in the chorus is everything.
+And the percussion that sounds like The Holy Grail‘s horse hooves provides a nice homage to the animal theme in the lyrics.

 [Side note: Anytime a song has an 8th note piano line holding down that subdivision that is usually occupied by the hi-hat and thusly freeing up the drums to be more creative, I think of one song:]

 There’s not a lot to these lyrics, but damn they get a lot out of them.
-Actually the hook “you got me runnin’ like a rabid animal like a dog” probably does the least for me.
+Actually the hook “you got me runnin’ like a rabid animal, like a dog” probably does the least for me.
 Comparing people to animals isn’t totally my lyrical cup of tea.
-But I’m behind the sentiment it conveys and I can roll with it when you factor in how well it sings.
+But I’m behind the sentiment it conveys and I can get onboard when you factor in how well it sounds sung.
 This opening on the other hand!

 Another night wasted

 So good.
 I love the double-meaning use of ‘wasted’.
 The verse continues:

 Why did I ever go back home?